msadeedashraf/python-code-0724/problem_to_solve/Assignment.md

 P15.
 Create a file and move the content from that file into another file on a different location.
 P16.
 Append an existing file and verify the content in it.
 P17.
 Delete all the file starting with a specific character or ends with a particular extension (txt, doc, etc).

+Project:
+Pick any 5 Project to apply what we have learned so far. (as discussed in the class)